secretstartups/handbook/sales/field-operations/gtm-resources/rules-of-engagement/index.html.md

  **Quarterly Account Review Process**
 1. Use the reports on the [Sales Operations Quarterly Account Review Dashboard](https://gitlab.my.salesforce.com/01Z4M000000oYC7) to review the requested account moves.
-   1. Prospect and Customer accounts with all approvals and  with `CARR` under $50K can be transferred immediately.
-Move any open opportunties stages 0-3 to the new owner.
+   1. Prospect and Customer accounts will need to be evaluated to ensure the move doesn't impact quota.
+Once approved to be moved: move any open opportunties stages 0-3 to the new owner.
 Opportunities stages 4-6 mark the `Holdover Expiration Date` for 90 days from date of approval on the Opportunity.
-   1. Prospect and Customer accounts with `CARR` over $50K with all approvals will need to be evaluated to ensure the move doesn't impact quota.
-Once approved to be moved, follow the step above
    1. Once account ownership has been updated remove the `Quarterly Review` picklist value from the `Account Reassignment Status`

 **Holdover Account and Opportunity Review Process**